Downtown Santa Fe Photos & Images, New Mexico

-My favorite photos of Santa Fe
+My favorite photos of Downtown Santa Fe

 The photo above shows a beautiful public art installation located near the New Mexico State Capital building in downtown Santa Fe.
 In most cities, public art brings to mind dead war heroes leading charges on cast iron horses or soulless corporate commissions.
 In Santa Fe, the public art borrows from a much deeper and richer vein of culture and peoples in colorful and creative ways.